My ministry is based upon the belief that people should be judged by their future in Christ, not their past, as we are taught in 2 Cor 5:17:

 The Prison Fellowship Second Chance Month Initiaitve strives to improve public awareness of the reentry issues and to reframe the public perception of reentering citizens in a manner consistent with the modern situation.
 One hundred years ago "ex-cons" were the worst of the worst returning to society because we only incarcerated the worst of the worst.
 Today the the profile of the prison population is much different but public perception is 100 years behind reality.

 One significant proposal that rose to the national awareness under President Obama was the "Ban the Box" initiative.
 This initiative strives to remove the question "Have you ever been convicted of a felony" from applications for housing, employment, credit, school admissions or any other application where the answer to this question could be discriminatory.
-Little progress was made at the Federal level during Lame Duck period of the Obama Administration but some states, like Washington, removed the question from all State applications.
+Little progress was made at the Federal level during the Lame Duck period of the Obama Administration but some states, like Washington, removed the question from all State applications.
+In 2018 Washington State expanded Ban the Box to all employment applications (both public and private except for certain sensitive areas like law enforcement) effective June 2018 through the efforts of I Did the Time, an advocacy group of previously incarcerated individuals in Washington State.

 Angel tree is a Prison Fellowship program that allows incarcerated parents to send a Christmas gift, a message and the gospel to their children at Christmas time.
 The program continues all year connecting the families with the host church for fellowship, Christian education, mentoring and the Angel Tree Summer Camping Program.
 For additional information visit the Angel Tree web site.
 For volunteer opportunities in the Pacific Northwest click below.